coatyio/coaty-js/CONTRIBUTING.md

 The test suite performs E2E communication messaging tests using the Coaty broker that is installed as a local npm dev dependency.
 The broker's options are configured in `./test/support/broker.config.json`.
-To avoid collisions with other brokers running on the local machine, the test broker listens to mqtt port 1898 and http/ws port 9898 (typically brokers use 1883/9883 by default).
+To avoid collisions with other brokers running on the local machine, the test broker listens to MQTT port 1898 and http/ws port 9898 (typically brokers use 1883/9883 by default).
 Note that the broker is only running while the test suite is executed.

-To support debugging of communication-related unit tests use the `test:debug` target.
+To support debugging of communication-related tests use the `test:debug` target.
 Any published and subscribed messages are logged to the console by the broker.

 ## Release Coaty framework